Best Payroll Software for Growing & Multi-State Companies in 2026

 How we evaluated payroll software

-3. Rippling, Best for scaling companies that want HR, payroll, and IT in one platform.
-More expensive and complex to set up, but the automation pays off at 30+ employees.
+1. Rippling, Best for companies past 30-50 employees that want HR, payroll, and IT unified in one platform.
+More expensive and complex to set up than a single-purpose tool, but the automation and multi-state registration handling pay off at scale.

-6. ADP Run, Best for businesses that need enterprise compliance depth in an SMB package.
+2. ADP Run / ADP Workforce Now, Best for businesses that need enterprise compliance depth: certified payroll, complex garnishments, or multi-state operations with local tax nuances.
 Pricing not published, but widely used for regulated industries.

 Gusto: best all-around payroll for most small teams